Removal of Implants

 The operation is carried out under a General Anaesthetic (you are asleep) and takes roughly twenty minutes.
+If you opt to have the capsules removed then the procedure will take between an hour and-a-half to two hours.
 Usually your old incision scars are excised and access gained through the resulting wound.
 You will be able to go home the same day.

 You will be required to wear a non-underwired post-surgical support bra (Mr Davis advocates LipoElastic® garments) for a period of at least six weeks until your scar has healed and more robust.
 You will be encouraged to shower one day after surgery, however you are to dab your breasts dry, let them dry naturally or to use your hairdryer on a cool setting to blow them dry – you are NOT to rub your breasts for one month after surgery.